amygoldlist/Baby_weights_by_sex/README.md

 ### To Run:

-Clone the repo, and run the make file using the command
+Clone the repo, and run the make file from the root directory of the cloned repo by using the command
 ```
 make all
 ```
 This will clean the data, create images, and run the analysis.
 It will them compile this into a report.
 The Make file runs the data as in this dependency graph:

 ![](results/images/make_graph.png)

+Check out the list of dependencies below, you may wish to use my docker container to run.

 ### List of key files: